live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Minsk air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Minsk air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Enjoy outdoor activities|

 |Thursday, Oct 6|

 |Friday, Oct 7|

 Good 16 US AQI